How to Make Vocals Fuller (Get a Thick and Warm Sound)

 The Waves Doubler uses delay and pitch modulation to deliver extraordinary richness and texture on vocals.

-It adds sheen, shimmer, and presence to a voice.
 For such a simple plugin, the Waves Audio team has created an extremely versatile and highly musical doubling plugin.

 Doubler has an amazing lush sound when used on the lead vocals, and can thicken up supporting vocals so that they sound fuller and big in a mix.